lavinjj/angularjs-gravatardirective/ReadMe.md

 To use the directive:

-1. Include the gravatar-directive.js and md5-service.js files in your project and include script tags for each in your wb page.
+1. Include angularjs-gravatardirective.js or angularjs-gravatardirective.min.js files in your project and include script tags for each in your wb page.
-2. Add the following dependencies to your AngularJS app; 'ui-gravatar' and 'md5'.
+2. Add the following dependency to your AngularJS app; 'angularjs-gravatardirective'.
 3. Add the directive where you want the image to be displayed.
 See sample app for directive usage.